 Chapter 12

-An I/O Project Building a Small Grep
+An I/O Project Using Environment Variables and Standard Error

 This chapter is both a recap of the many skills you’ve learned so far and an exploration of a few more standard library features.
-We’re going to build a command-line tool that interacts with file and command line input/output to practice some of the Rust you now have under your belt.
+We’re going to build a command line tool that interacts with file and command line input/output to practice some of the Rust you now have under your belt.

 Rust’s speed, safety, single binary output, and cross-platform support make it a good language for creating command line tools, so for our project we’ll make our own version of the classic command line tool grep.
 Grep is an acronym for “Globally search a Regular Expression and Print.”
-In the simplest use case, grep searches a specified file for a specified string using the following steps: Take as arguments a filename and a string.
-Read the file.
-Find lines in the file that contain the string argument. ’rint out those lines.
+In the simplest use case, grep searches a specified file for a specified string.
+To do so, grep takes a filename and a string as its arguments, then reads the file and finds lines in that file that contain the string argument.
+It’ll then print out those lines.

-We’ll also show how to use environment variables and print to standard error instead of standard out; these techniques are commonly used in command line tools.
+Along the way, we’ll show how to make our command line tool use features of the terminal that many command line tools use.
+We'll read the value of an environment variable in order to allow the user to configure the behavior of our tool.
+We'll print to the standard error console stream (stderr) instead of standard output (stdout) so that, for example, the user can choose to redirect successful output to a file while still seeing error messages on the screen.

 One Rust community member, Andrew Gallant, has already created a fully-featured, very fast version of grep, called ripgrep.
-By comparison, our version of grep will be fairly simple, this chapter will give you some of the background knowledge to help you understand a real-world project like ripgrep.
+By comparison, our version of grep will be fairly simple, but this chapter will give you some of the background knowledge to help you understand a real-world project like ripgrep.

 This project will bring together a number of concepts you’ve learned so far: